joeri-juramento/juramento_tech.security/research/authentication/2022-03_Passwordless-login-Pain.md

 Seems that the FIDO alliance is shifting their focus from the hardware-based Security Keys to a different strategy some call ‘Passkeys’ — an alias for FIDO Credentials — in favour of better (expected) user adoption.
 It effectively turns a smartphone (or your laptop) into a Security Key, with extra cloud synchronisation and backup options.

-This future phone with FIDO credentials can authenticate to all kinds of accounts.
+This future phone with FIDO credentials can authenticate (you) to all kinds of accounts.
 So you would log into your webshop.example with help of your phone, in stead of a password.
 You would authenticate yourself to your phone and the phone would authenticate you to the website.

-Now let’s map the problem with Security Keys and their PINs to this new design see what is resolved and what isn’t.
+Now let’s map the problems with Security Keys we discussed in the previous article to this new design see what is resolved and what isn’t.

 #### 1. The Security Key’s (Fall-back) PIN